superduperfantastic/blog/_posts/2015-01-15-wildlife-west-nature-park.md

 - zoo
 comments: true
 ---
 On a wet and chilly morning, Ryan and I made a visit to [Wildlife West Nature Park](http://wildlifewest.org/ "Wildlife West Nature Park"){:target="_blank"}, located in Edgewood, New Mexico, about 50 miles east of Albuquerque.
-We happened to be staying with a friend nearby, so it was our first stop of the day.
+We happened to be staying with a friend nearby, so it was our first stop of the day.<!--more-->

 {:.center}
 ![Wildlife West Nature Park](https://farm4.staticflickr.com/3948/15426990479_42fb3584e4_c.jpg)